StephanieArgy/StephanieArgy.github.io/_posts/2015-11-08-My Coding Curriculum.md

 title: My Coding Curriculum
 ---

 My focus at the moment is on getting myself solid with the fundamental web building blocks: HTML5, CSS3, JavaScript and jQuery, as used in responsive, mobile-first sites and apps.

-This is a preliminary overall curriculum that I'm devising for myself (subject to constant revision, on probably a daily basis):
+This is a preliminary overall curriculum that I'm devising for myself (subject to constant revision, on probably a daily basis).
+It's not an exhaustive list of what a person should learn to become a developer, but rather a plan to remedy gaps and shaky spots in my own knowledge:

 ##HTML